 Plaque is a sticky white substance that is made up of bacteria, food particles, and proteins in your mouth.
 According to the dentist in Rochelle, the plaque accumulates around the gum line and in between teeth where it is difficult to reach.
 Within hours, the plaque can begin to calcify or harden and become tartar, which is rough, porous, and white.

 Tartar allows the bacteria to have constant access to your gums and teeth.
 These bacteria produce acids, which erode the tooth’s enamel causing decay.
-It begins as a small white spot, but can develop into a dark decay penetrating deep inside the tooth.
+It begins as a small white spot but can develop into a dark decay penetrating deep inside the tooth.
 The acids irritate the gums causing gum disease.
 If ignored, tartar can damage teeth, gums, bone, and lead to tooth loss.

 Your toothbrush can’t reach the surface between your teeth, which means plaque can easily build up in these nooks and cause all sorts of dental issues.
-Flossing will help in getting rid of the plaque before it hardens and impacts your teeth and gums says dentist in Rochelle IL.
+Flossing will help in getting rid of the plaque before it hardens and impacts your teeth and gums says the dentist in Rochelle IL.